droneshire/whiskey_inventory_alert_upwork/README.md

 ## Hosting

 The backend can be hosted on any server that supports python3 and has internet access.
 General backend setup will be the responsibility of the host so cost and maintenance are beyond the scope of this project.
+My recommendation is using a Digital Ocean Droplet for about $6/month.
+Setup is quick and easy.

 The frontend will be a Firebase web app, so hosting will be managed through Google's Firebase hosting service (which is free as long as database access is reasonable, on the order of less than 1000 per day).